KimiNewt/pyshark/README.md

 #### Other options

-* **lazy**: Whether to lazily get packets from the cap file or read all of them immediately.
 * **param keep_packets**: Whether to keep packets after reading them via next().
-Used to conserve memory when reading large caps (can only be used along with the "lazy" option!)
+Used to conserve memory when reading large caps.
 * **param input_file**: Either a path or a file-like object containing either a packet capture file (PCAP, PCAP-NG..) or a TShark xml.
 * **param bpf_filter**: A BPF (tcpdump) filter to apply on the cap before reading.